JFWooten4/free-markets/group/stellar/interleaving-sdex/README.md

 ## Market Fragmentation

 Hello, my name is John,[^hey] and I am a little obsessed with [order books](https://ninetonoonsecrets.com/manuscript.pdf#page=97).
-It all started as a small research idea while I worked and went to school.[^lot] But over the years, it become something [foundational](https://wooten.link/thesis) to my life's purpose of building real savings and retirements for masses of people.
+It all started as a small research idea while I worked and went to school.[^lot] But over the years, it become something [foundational](https://wooten.link/thesis) to my life's purpose of building real savings and retirements for masses of people. 🤝

 To understand my perspective, could I share with you a very brief overview of my trading journey?
 Namely, might I share with you why exactly the American stock market is [broken](https://dollarendgame.substack.com/p/gamestopped?r=3bnvyi)?
 It's my opinion that the history buried here tells a compelling tale for controlled decentralization, as promoted by our network values.

-Our discussion starts with understanding [for-profit](tZero_this_week_X_link_href) exchanges.
+Our discussion starts with understanding [for-profit](https://x.com/i/spaces/1gqxvNBZoeBxB) exchanges.
 Particularly, did you know that the U.S. has nearly 100 stock exchanges?[^ats] These competitors each offer effectively the same order liquidity, but they continually undercut each other in fees or [kickbacks](https://bettermarkets.org/wp-content/uploads/2022/03/Better_Markets_Payment_for_Order_Flow_Long_02-21-2021.pdf).

 [^hey]: I've been building on Stellar around the SDEX for just over three years because I whoelheartedly believe the network will be the efficient finanicial system the world so desperately needs.
 I've been helping around on the docs lately while our community organizes to work on mainstream frontend interfaces.